pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `deploy_dir`: Specifies the deployment directory.
 If it is not specified or specified as a relative directory, the directory is generated according to the `deploy_dir` directory configured in `global`.

-- `java_home`: Specifies the path in which the JRE environment to be used is located.
+- `java_home`: Specifies the path of the JRE environment to be used.
 This parameter corresponds to the `JAVA_HOME` system environment variable.

-- `spark_config`: Used to configure the TiSpark services.
+- `spark_config`: Configures to configure the TiSpark services.
 Then, a configuration file is generated and sent to the machine specified in `host`.

 - `spark_env`: Configures the environment variables when Spark starts.